 Though the T-Scan is a required tool to accomplish DTR therapy, standalone it is not as effective as when used with the EMG.
-Avoid full-blown DTR therapy on the entire bite if the doctor is only using the T-Scan itself; the outcome is more predictable when the T-Scan is linked simultaneously to the EMG.
+Avoid full-blown DTR therapy on the entire bite if the doctor is only using the T-Scan itself; the outcome is more predictable when the T-Scan is linked simultaneously to the EMG, and the TMJs have been imaged objectively.
 Using the T-Scan alone to help dial in dental work for the patient not experiencing TMD issues, say for a few crowns and fillings?
-This scenario is very acceptable and recommended in the opinion of the CNO.
+This scenario is very acceptable and recommended by the CNO.

-In many cases, DTR therapy will reduce the propensity for clenching and grinding.
+In many cases, computer-directed bite therapy will reduce the propensity for clenching and grinding.
 Realize that clenching and grinding is, to an extent, a normal physiologic process whereby the Central Nervous System (CNS) attempts to adapt the position of the teeth via muscular forces to “fit the teeth properly” to where the TMJ “hinges” want the teeth to be, in time.
 Teeth adapt to joint condition through muscular force, over time.
 When teeth are not within the normal anatomic and timed neurologic parameters deemed appropriate by the CNS, the CNS recruits muscles to change the timing and “alignment” accordingly, via muscular output which crudely initiates the movement of teeth by tipping, breaking, or intruding them into bone; whatever it takes.
 So, if the teeth are close to where the ideal position would be in space and time based upon what the CNS dictates, the clenching and grinding would typically decrease.
-DTR therapy helps get the patient closer to that desirable aligned position by tapping in to these neurological pathways, all the while confirming that the alignment and the timing involved are appropriate via objective instrumentation.
+DTR (or MAGD if the patients bilateraly TMJs have been imaged) therapy helps get the patient closer to that desirable aligned position by tapping in to these neurological pathways, all the while confirming that the alignment and the timing involved are appropriate via objective instrumentation.

 No. You must be measured with the Neural Occlusion screening tools.
 Minimally T-Scan, EMG and JVA.
 Ideally, you should be screened with CBCT and MRI as well.